-The focus this year is power and control engineering, including the use of electrical circuits, digital signal processors, microcontrollers, building services and control.
+The focus this year is power and control engineering.
 This year also introduces you to management and project management skills, and includes a compulsory practical project.

 This year covers power systems engineering, distributed and alternative generation, and management topics like ethics and sustainability.
 You also complete a full-year industry project.